Facts About the Hoover Dam that You Didn’t Know

 Construction of the dam started in 1931 and lasted for five years.

-It took a team of more than 10,000 people to construct the dam.
-Miles of streets were paved and buildings were constructed to accommodate these workers and their families.
+A team of more than 10,000 people constructed the dam.
+Miles of streets were paved, and buildings were constructed to accommodate these workers and their families.
 Thus, the community of Boulder City was born and is still standing today.

 The great arch of the dam contains 3.25 million cubic yards of concrete and the power plant and additional facilities contain 1.11 million cubic yards.
 This is enough concrete to build a full-sized highway from one end of the United States to the other.

-The power generated by the dam supports Nevada, Arizona, and California.
+The dam’s power supports Nevada, Arizona, and California.
 It produces approximately 4.2 billion kilowatt hours of electricity per year.

-The Hoover Dam forms the Lake Mead reservoir, which is the largest reservoir by volume in the United States.
+The Hoover Dam forms the Lake Mead Reservoir, the largest reservoir by volume in the United States.

-Hoover Dam stands an impressive 726-feet high and is 650-feet thick at the bottom and 45-feet thick at the top.
+Hoover Dam is an impressive 726 feet high 650 feet thick at the bottom, and 45 feet thick at the top.

-The dam was named after the wildly unpopular President Herbert Hoover during a publicity stunt.
-Secretary of the Interior Wilbur traveled to the area in 1930 to the official opening of the project and gave the structure its name.
+During a publicity stunt, the dam was named after the wildly unpopular President Herbert Hoover.
+Secretary of the Interior Wilbur traveled to the area in 1930 to the project’s official opening and gave the structure its name.
 His successor changed the name to the Boulder Dam in 1933.
 In 1947, President Truman changed the name back to the Hoover Dam, stating Hoover was the one who brought the project to life.

-Today, one of the most important of the Hoover dam facts is the dam helps minimize the risk of floods in the area, helps with irrigation of crops, provides water for nearby cities and towns and serves as a recreational area for boating, fishing, kayaking and other water sports.
+Today, one of the most important facts about the Hoover dam is that it helps minimize the risk of floods in the area, helps with crop irrigation, provides water for nearby cities and towns, and serves as a recreational area for boating, fishing, kayaking, and other water sports.

 Contact Blazin’ Paddles to schedule your next Hoover Dam kayaking adventure.